Submitting and Verifying Referrals

 - Family planning and reproductive health from participating or Medicaid care providers

-This policy does not apply to radiology services performed during an inpatient stay, ambulatory surgery, emergency room visit, or pre-operative/pre-admission testing.
+This policy does not apply to radiology services performed during an inpatient stay, ambulatory surgery, ER visit, or pre-operative/pre-admission testing.
 See the How to Contact Oxford Commercial section for contact information.

 The outpatient imaging self-referral list is applicable to commercial benefit plans (excluding Oxford USA Plans).
-You can find more information on OxfordHealth.com > Providers (or Facilities) > Tools and Resources > Medical Information > Radiology & Radiation Therapy Information > Oxford’s Outpatient Imaging Self-Referral Policy.
+You may find more information in Oxford’s Outpatient Imaging Self-Referral Clinical Policy at OxfordHealth.com > Providers (or Facilities) > Tools and Resources > Medical Information > Radiology & Radiation Therapy Information > Radiology & Radiation Therapy Information or UHCprovider.com/policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies.
+(Refer to the back of the member’s health care ID card for the applicable website.)

 Standing Referrals and Specialty Care Centers You may request a standing referral to a participating specialist, ancillary provider, or specialty care center if a member requires ongoing specialist treatment, has a life- threatening condition or disease, or a degenerative and